Antrix Corporation: Business agreement

 On 29 January 2014, Antrix Corporation Limited (Antrix), the commercial arm of Indian Space Research Organization (ISRO), signed a Launch Services Agreement with DMC International Imaging (DMCii), the wholly owned subsidiary of Surrey Satellite Technology Limited (SSTL), United Kingdom (UK), for the launch of three DMC-3 Earth Observation Satellites being built by SSTL, on board ISRO's Polar Satellite Launch Vehicle (PSLV).

 On 5 February 2014, Antrix signed another Launch Services Agreement with ST Electronics (Satcom & Sensor Systems) Pte Ltd, Singapore, for the launch of TeLEOS-1 Earth Observation Satellite, on-board PSLV.
 These launches are planned from the end of 2014 to the end of 2015.
 On 29 September 2014, Canada announced that it has decided to give the contract of the July 2015 launch of its M3M (Maritime Monitoring and Messaging Micro-Satellite) communications satellite to Antrix during the inauguration of the International Astronautical Congress at Toronto.

 Satellite launches

 As of February 2022 ISRO has launched 343 foreign satellites for 36 countries.
-All satellites were launched using the ISRO's Polar Satellite Launch Vehicle (PSLV) expendable launch system.
+All satellites were launched using the ISRO's PSLV expendable launch system.
 Between 2013 and 2015, India launched 28 foreign satellites for 13 countries, earning a total revenue of US$101 million.

 Antrix launched 239 satellites between 2016 and 2019 earning a total revenue of ₹6289 crore.